 The Fellowship uses a recovery oriented, systems based practice, trauma and social justice informed approach to help our fellows learn to navigate systems of care.
-We have trained over 300 alumni and more than half hold leadership positions locally and nationally.
+We have trained close to 400 alumni and more than half hold leadership positions locally and nationally.
 With our guidance and based on our model, there are now over 20 Public/Community Psychiatry Fellowships around the country.

 - Dr. Le Melle is currently the Director of Public Psychiatry Education at Columbia University Dept of Psychiatry/ New York State Psychiatric Institute.
 Prior to this position, Dr Le Melle was the Associate Director of the Washington Heights Community Service and then was the Clinical Director of New York State Psychiatric Institute.
 Dr Le Melle did her psychiatric training at Columbia Dept of Psychiatry and is an alum of the Public Psychiatry Fellowship